Sylvain Marveaux arrested in tax fraud investigation | WHIZ News

-A person with direct knowledge of the case told The Associated Press that the 31-year-old Marveaux was arrested Wednesday during a wave of arrests and raids in both countries.
+A person with direct knowledge of the case told The Associated Press that the 31-year-old Marveaux was arrested Wednesday during a wave of raids and arrests in both countries.
 The person spoke on condition of anonymity because that person was not authorized to speak publicly about the case.

 French newspaper Le Parisien first reported Marveaux’s arrest.